felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample07/README.md

    }
 }
 ```
-<strong>Highlight:</strong> Catalog explorer by default uses HTTP method "GET" when making call to an API, however when you need to transfer
+<strong>Note:</strong> Catalog Explorer by default uses the HTTP method "GET" when making calls to an API.
+However, when you need to transfer
-very large amounts of data the method "POST" is more suitable.
-Since in this example we need to transfer the entire collection using POST is the correct solution and we pass the collection as part of the body.
+large amounts of data, the method "POST" is more suitable.
+Since, in this example, we need to transfer the entire collection of points, using POST is the correct solution, and we pass the collection content as part of the body.

 9. Run the backend:
 ```shell